OldSneerJaw/borealis-pg-demo-app/README.md

 # borealis-pg-demo-app

+DEPRECATION NOTICE: This repository is no longer maintained as of 2023-03-21.

 A simple Java app for Heroku that demonstrates the [Borealis Isolated Postgres](https://elements.heroku.com/addons/borealis-pg) add-on.

 ## Deploying to Heroku